Timmoth/vcortex/README.md

 # vcortex
-Lightweight CPU/GPU machine learning library for .NET, designed for neural network training and inference.
+Lightweight & high performance CPU/GPU machine learning library for .NET, designed for neural network training and inference.

 ## Image Classification Quickstart
 Quick guide to setting up and training a neural network for image classification tasks.